Oban in Scotland’s Western Highlands is a special place that slowly, almost imperceptibly, cast its spell on me.

-They offer lunchtime and early-bird two-course set menu for £14.99.
+They offer lunchtime and early-bird two-course set menu for under £20.
 Their mussels were the sweetest and freshest that I have ever had, and the entrée of rainbow trout served on a pesto risotto was simply sublime.

 Julie’s Coffee House

 If you need to satisfy a sweet tooth, here’s a bonus eating recommendation.

 Julie’s Coffee House, opposite the Oban Distillery, serves deliciously decadent white chocolate and raspberry scones as well as many other calorie-busting goodies.